hwangsun-s/Egsi/README.md

 # Egsi
 This project implements a real-time sign language recognition and translation system using an infrared (IR) camera.
-The IR camera can reliably detect hand movements even in low-light or disaster situations, making it applicable under various lighting conditions.
+The IR camera can reliably detect hand movements even in low-light or disaster situations, ensuring high reliability under various lighting and environmental conditions.
+The system utilizes MediaPipe for hand landmark extraction and a trained MLP model for recognition, delivering results in real time through both voice output and on-screen display.

 ![Image](https://github.com/user-attachments/assets/9ea9e5ba-af44-4d18-8904-0ffd656b4c94)